[ 9 min read ]

 Before you commit to a vehicle finance agreement, make sure you can afford the monthly payments on top of the costs of running a vehicle – plus all your other financial commitments – which could change over time.

-Missed repayments can have a serious impact on your credit rating, making it harder for you to get credit again in the future.
+Missed payments can hurt your credit rating, making it more difficult to obtain credit in the future.

 How should I manage my vehicle finance repayments?

-Once you’ve got a vehicle finance agreement, it’s important to manage your repayments responsibly to protect your finances and your credit score.
+Once you’ve got a vehicle finance agreement, it’s important to responsibly manage your repayments to protect your finances and credit score.
 Here are some top tips to follow:

-- Stick to your monthly repayments – making them on time and in full – to avoid extra charges and negative marks on your credit report
+- Stick to your monthly repayments – making them on time and in total – to avoid extra charges and negative marks on your credit report

 - Budget for the month ahead to ensure you have enough to cover your repayment